powsybl/powsybl-open-rao/docs/input-data/crac/json.md

 It is typically used in European coordinated processes.
 It enables, for a given geographical region, to define the network elements that might be critical after specific outages, and the remedial actions that might help to manage them.

-**A CRAC object model has been designed in OpenRAO** in order to store all the aforementioned information.
+**A CRAC object model has been designed in OpenRAO** to store all the aforementioned information.
 This page aims to present:
 - the content and the organization of the data present in the OpenRAO CRAC object model,
-- how a OpenRAO CRAC object can be built,
+- how an OpenRAO CRAC object can be built,
   - using the java API,
-  - or using the OpenRAO internal Json CRAC format.
+  - or using the OpenRAO internal JSON CRAC format.

 Note that other pages of this documentation describe how the OpenRAO CRAC object model can be built with other standard CRAC formats, such as the [FlowBasedConstraint](fbconstraint.md) format, the [CSE](cse.md) Format, the [CIM](cim.md) format and the [NC](nc.md) format.

 ## Full CRAC examples

-Example of complete CRACs are given below
+Examples of complete CRACs are given below

 ::::{tabs}
 :::{group-tab} JAVA creation API